jonmumm/actor-kit/README.md

 - `useClient()`: Hook to access the Actor Kit client directly
 - `useSelector<T>(selector: (snapshot: CallerSnapshotFrom<TMachine>) => T)`: Hook to select and subscribe to specific parts of the state
 - `useSend()`: Hook to get a function for sending events to the Actor Kit client
+- `useMatches(stateValue: StateValueFrom<TMachine>)`: Hook to check if the current state matches a given state value
+- `Matches`: Component for conditionally rendering based on state matches

 Example usage: